FarhadGSRX/IL-Covid-Data-Repeater/readme.md

 Hello Illinois Covid-19 Researchers and Responders,

-This repository contains data from the [IDPH website](http://www.dph.illinois.gov/covid19/covid19-statistics).
-Data is collected daily to create a time series of statistics.
+This repository, and the linked Google Sheets, contain data from the [IDPH website](http://www.dph.illinois.gov/covid19/covid19-statistics) collected through 11/5/2020.

+**A [new repository](https://github.com/cmaimone/idph_covid_data) contains all of the data collected here, as well as additional collection since 11/5/2020.**  Only the new repository will be updated moving forward.
+Neither this repository nor the Google Sheets will be updated moving forward.

+## Data

 Some data labels on the site changed over time (eg. Confirmed Cases vs. Positive Cases), but similar data has been merged under the same headers here.

-The scraper runs automatically.
-The sheets (linked below) only update when there are new results from IDPH.
 These are all _raw_ numbers from the IDPH Website.

-Please distribute freely.

-**NOTE:** We will try to keep this code running, but it is somewhat fragile, and it breaks with changes to the IDPH website.
-A [new repository](https://github.com/cmaimone/idph_covid_data) that collects data from json files (instead of the rendered website), stores them in csv files (instead of google sheets), and includes demographic data and hospitalization statistics as well, is [available](https://github.com/cmaimone/idph_covid_data).
-If there is something you're actively using in this repository that is missing from [the new one](https://github.com/cmaimone/idph_covid_data), [let Christina know](mailto:christina.maimone@norhtwestern.edu) and the new repository can likely be updated to accomodate the need.  **Please try to use the [new repository](https://github.com/cmaimone/idph_covid_data) instead.**

 [Illinois Totals Tracker](https://drive.google.com/open?id=1MWNebArAjjTTtJdxQcnUakShSbADhccx3xw28L2Nflo) | [csv](https://docs.google.com/spreadsheets/d/e/2PACX-1vTPKJQBxdcH_6Omx0RafPTtzOAct-dGKD_A3WNEGtCEVHlMQMvth0WmFVjZJROV1FBGHKwrTSgt17AV/pub?output=csv)